Prashu7487/DHS-Documentation/dhs-docs/docs/setups/spark.md

 - Worker: Executes the tasks sent by the master.
 - History Server: Provides a web UI to view completed job histories.

-**Note:** There is a script in <this this> section using which you can start all hadoop and spark services at once.
+**Note:** There is a script in additional setup section using which you can start all hadoop and spark services at once.
 Start the services:

 ```bash